 How to create a professional email signature: 15 tips to perfection

+It's time to learn how to write an email signature to perfection.
 Thanks to the evolution of email servers over the last few years, your email signature can offer so much more than just a sign-off and your name.
-Here are some of the best practices for creating an email signature:
+Here are some of the best company email signature practices:

 1. Know who you want to be remembered as